zhanko73/strava-tools/README.md

 Command line:
 -----------------------

-To simply start the strava prompt:
+To simply start the strava shell:

 ```
-$ ./scraper.py "your.email@example.com"
+$ python stravatools
 strava >>
 ```
 Here is basic example on how to display, load and send kudos to people as batch

 ```
 strava >> login
-password:
+Username:
+Password:
 Loaded 10 activities
 strava >> activities
 Activities 10/10